davelovemartin/php-bootcamp/week-one/README.md

           echo "</article>";
         }

-Now we’re cooking…
+Now we’re cooking… 🍳

+## Next week:
-Next week:  We will replace our “array of arrays” with a database table in MySQL
+We will replace our “array of arrays” with a database table in MySQL

+##Futher reading:
-Futher reading: [String Types](http://www.phptherightway.com/pages/The-Basics.html#string-types) - the difference between double and single quotes
+[String Types](http://www.phptherightway.com/pages/The-Basics.html#string-types) - the difference between double and single quotes